Great Fire of Rome: Aftermath

 To find the necessary funds for the reconstruction, Nero's government increased taxation.
-In particular heavy tributes were imposed on the provinces of the empire.
+In particular, heavy tributes were imposed on the provinces of the empire.
 To meet at least a proportion of the costs, Nero devalued the Roman currency, increasing inflationary pressure for the first time in the Empire's history.

-Debris from the fire was used as fill for the nearby malaria-infested marshes.
+Debris from the fire was used as in-fill for the nearby malaria-infested marshes.

+Christians, blamed by Nero for the fire, were identified, arrested, and killed.
+Some, for the entertainment of spectators, were torn to pieces by hunting dogs, while others were crucified in ways calculated to make them look ridiculous.
+According to Jerome, the total number of Christians killed by Nero was 979.

 Varying historical accounts

 The varying historical accounts of the event come from three secondary sources—Cassius Dio, Suetonius, and Tacitus.
 The primary accounts, which possibly included histories written by Fabius Rusticus, Marcus Cluvius Rufus, and Pliny the Elder, do not survive.
 At least six separate stories circulate regarding Nero and the fire: